heremaps/here-data-sdk-cpp/README.md

 CMake downloads <a href="https://github.com/google/leveldb" target="_blank">LevelDB</a>, <a href="https://github.com/google/snappy" target="_blank">Snappy</a>, <a href="https://github.com/Tencent/rapidjson" target="_blank">RapidJSON</a>, and <a href="https://www.boost.org/" target="_blank">Boost</a>.
 To disable downloading, set `OLP_SDK_BUILD_EXTERNAL_DEPS` to `OFF`.
 For details on CMake flags, see the [CMake Flags](#cmake-flags) section.

-To build the HERE OLP SDK for C++:
+To build the HERE Data SDK for C++:

 1. Clone the repository folder.
 2. In the root of the repository folder, run the following commands: